-Tea Strainers are small stainers that are either designed to sit over the top of a tea cup, or be held there.
+Tea strainers are small strainers used in the serving of tea made from loose dried tea leaves.
+They are either designed to sit over the top of a tea cup, or be held there.

-You pour through their mesh tea made with loose leaf tea.
-The strainer catches any tea leaves that pour out with the tea, allowing strained tea to flow through into the tea cup below.
+A pot of tea is made with loose leaf tea, then when it has steeped sufficiently, some tea from it is poured through a tea strainer into a cup.
+The strainer catches any tea leaves that pour out with the tea, allowing filtered tea without leaves to flow through into the tea cup below.

 They can be made of silver, stainless steel, china, plastic or bamboo.

-Some metal ones come with stands (aka "dripping trays" in the trade) for sitting them on tables.
+Some metal ones come with stands (aka “dripping trays” in the trade) for setting them on tables.

 Make sure bamboo ones are dry before putting them away.